lpapailiou/fac/README.md

 <li>another variable identifier.</li>
 <li>an arithmetic or conditional expresseion.</li>
 <li>a function call.</li>
-<li>omitted. in this case, the equal character is omitted as well and the variable will get its default value ('', 0.0 or false).</li>
+<li>omitted. in this case, the equal character is omitted as well and the variable would get its default value ('', 0.0 or false).</li>
 </ul></li>
 <li>The variable declaration must end with a semicolon.</li>
 <li>As the parser is context free, the data types of variable and assigned value cannot be evaluated further at this step.</li>